alextremblay/yasha/README.md

 ### Automatic file variables look up

-If no variable file is explicitly given, Yasha will look for one by searching for a file named in the same way than the corresponding template but with the file extension either `.json`, `.yaml`, `.yml`, `.toml`, or `.xml`.
+Yasha will automatically look for additional variable files by searching for a file named in the same way as the corresponding template but with one of the supported data file extensions `.json`, `.yaml`, `.yml`, `.toml`, `.ini`, `.csv`, or `.xml`.

 For example, consider the following template and variable files